 Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

-An example of a Lease Extension case for a Barking residence is 240 Strone Road in January 2014. the tribunal held that the price to be paid for the freehold interest was£23,538 of which£13,017 is attributable to the ground floor flat and £10,521 to the first floor flat.
+An example of a Lease Extension case for a Barking premises is 240 Strone Road in January 2014. the tribunal held that the price to be paid for the freehold interest was£23,538 of which£13,017 is attributable to the ground floor flat and £10,521 to the first floor flat.
 This case related to 2 flats.
-The unexpired term was 65.5 years.
+The unexpired lease term was 65.5 years.